-All First Aid or any treatment must be logged in the Day Book.
+All First Aid or any treatment must be logged onto the management system.
 The Head Matron also records this information in the boys’ Personal Medical Records.

 Serious injuries or Incidents that require Hospital treatment are recorded in the Pupil Accident book and kept in the First Aid cupboard in the Medicine Room.

 Parents are informed of minor incidents by the Matronal Staff, who in turn inform the Games Staff and Master on Duty.
 The Headmaster and his Wife are also kept informed.